MithrilJS/mithril.js/docs/components.md

 ### Avoid anti-patterns

-Although Mithril is flexible, some code patterns are discouraged:
+Try to keep component interfaces generic by default - use custom interfaces when implementation isn't generic.

-#### Avoid restrictive interfaces
+#### Avoiding restrictive interfaces

-A component has a restrictive interface when it exposes only specific properties, under the assumption that other properties will not be needed, or that they can be added at a later time.
+A component has a restrictive interface when it is unnecessarily specific in its use of attributes.
+Custom attributes should be used when a component has a very specific purpose or requires special internal logic, but this often isn't the case - attributes and children should be used where possible.

 In the example below, the `button` configuration is severely limited: it does not support any events other than `onclick`, it's not styleable and it only accepts text as children (but not elements, fragments or trusted HTML).